Jean-Paul Laufenburger

 Jean-Paul Laufenburger (19 November 1943 – 16 November 2014) was a French footballer who played as a goalkeeper.

 Career

 Born in Mulhouse, Laufenburger started his football with the youth teams of the local football club Mulhouse, but he started his active career with Sochaux-Montbéliard in 1962.

-After just two years he signed for Basel and stayed there for ten seasons.
+After just two years with Sochaux, he signed a semi-professional contract with Basel and stayed with them for ten seasons.
+Laufenburger joined Basel's first team for their 1964–65 season under the Czechoslovak head coach Jiří Sobotka.
+The young Laufenburger was brought in as back-up goalkeeper to Marcel Kunz and the two of them shared the place between the posts during all this time, and by journeys to away games the two friends shared hotel rooms.